Spacebar is not working on Mac?

 We've collated the best troubleshooting steps in this article to help you solve your spacebar woes — let's go.

-Why is the spacebar not working Mac?
+Why is the spacebar not working on Mac?

 Regardless of the type of keyboard you're using — Bluetooth, USB wired, or your Mac's built-in keyboard — there can be several factors as to why you're experiencing issues with your spacebar or any other isolated key.
+On some Macs, it is more common than on others.
+Specifically, those that came with butterfly keyboards are more susceptible to this problem.
+Here's the list:

+However, other models may be affected since the problem is not always caused by the design of the keyboard.
 From dirt to damage to outdated software and malware, you'll need to troubleshoot your way through the varying possibilities.

 Don't worry; it's a very fixable issue.

-Solved: MacBook Space bar not working
+Solved: MacBook Spacebar not working

 1. Dirt and damage